Wilson Mar bio photo

 9. Quick and complete recovery from disasters

-Many legacy applications were created when it took months to obtain additional capacity.
-So systems were designed to simply fail when overwhelmed.
+Many legacy applications were created when hardware capacity was static.
+It took months to obtain additional capacity.
+Even with over-bought capacity, such systems were designed to fail when overwhelmed.

 This timeline illustrates the complexity ignored by other diagrams on the same topic, especially the interplay between customer-facing business teams and ICT (Information and Communication Technology) organizations:

 Notice in that green line a possible disconnect between the two organization’s measurements?
 A technical definition of what is measurable “Start of recovery” and “Incident ended” can be very different due to manual processes.
-What is the DRP (Diaster Recovery Plan) to business personnel?
+What is the DRP (Disaster Recovery Plan) for business personnel?
 How do they participate and coordinate during F&F (Fail and Fix) events?

 Do a dry run to actually restore from the last (most recent) backup copy to measure whether the RTA (Recovery Time Actual) meets the wishful RTO (Recovery Time Objective) for how much data is lost.